-- Meta Description: Here, too, the keyword appears several times.
-At least since the meta description is no longer a ranking factor, keyword stuffing no longer plays a role here.
+- Meta Description: Here, too, the keyword appears many times.
+At least, since the meta description is no longer a ranking factor, keyword stuffing no longer plays a role here.

 - Meta Keyword: Keyword stuffing was also very popular in this meta tag.
 Keywords and many long-tail terms were then stored in the source code in combination with the main keyword.
 In some cases, the meta keywords in the source code spanned multiple lines.
 Since 2009 at the latest, heaped keywords have no longer been meaningful, because at that time Google officially announced that this day was no longer important.

 - Content: In the texts on the website, the keyword is used in every sentence if possible.
 The result is text that looks unnatural and, depending on the keyword, also sometimes promotes meaningless combinations.